Highlights for New Users

 Window Arrangements

 You can take a snapshot of your open windows, tabs, and panes with the menu option Window > Save Window Arrangement.
-You can restore this configuration with Window > Restore Window Arrangement, or you can choose to have it automatically restored when you start iTerm2 with Preferences > General > Open saved window arrangement.
+You can restore this configuration with Window > Restore Window Arrangement, or you can choose to have it automatically restored when you start iTerm2 with Settings > General > Open saved window arrangement.

 Smart Selection